360MonoDepth: High-Resolution 360{\deg} Monocular Depth Estimation: Related Work

 Subsequent work therefore explored alternative training regimes, in particular from stereo views that provide self-supervision via view synthesis \cite{GargKCR2016,GodarAB2017,LuoRLPSLL2018,XianSCLXLL2018,GodarAFB2019,WangLPW2019,RamamFWLT2021}, from camera ego-motion in videos \cite{ZhouBSL2017,GordoLJA2019,ZhanGWLAR2018,WangBZL2018,RanjaJBKSWB2018,LuoYWWXNY2020,MahjoWA2018}, and from multiview stereo reconstructions \cite{LiS2018,LiDCTSLF2021}.
 Ranftl and Lasinger et al.'s MiDaS \cite{RanftLHSK2021} demonstrated substantial improvements and generalisation performance by learning from five varied datasets using multi-objective learning.
 The fidelity of depth predictions can also be improved by merging estimates at multiple scales \cite{MiangDMPA2021}.
 Recently, \citet{RanftBK2021} introduced transformers \cite{VaswaSPUJGKP2017,DosovBKWZUDMHGUH2021} into monocular depth estimation, to produce finer-grained and more globally consistent results than CNN-based methods.
 We base our new monocular 360° depth estimation method on their state-of-the-art performance, but our method would transparently benefit from future advances in monocular depth estimation.

 \paragraph{Spherical CNNs}

 Most CNNs are applied to flat 2D images with little image distortion.
 However, 360° images need a different approach to correctly handle the inevitable distortions of projecting a spherical image onto a plane, e.g. in the commonly used equirectangular projection.
 Su and Grauman proposed a pragmatic solution using wider kernels near the poles \cite{SuG2017a}.
 However, these kernels do not share any information, which leads to suboptimal performance.
 Another pragmatic approach is to project the spherical image into a padded cubemap, process all sides as perspective images, and to recombine the results \cite{ChengCDWLS2018}.
 This approach struggles for the top and bottom faces, as kernel orientations become ambiguous due to 90-degree rotational symmetry. \citet{EderSLF2020} generalise this approach to more than six tangent images, which achieves higher and more uniform angular pixel resolutions.
-However, predictions on tangent images are recombined per pixel without any alignment or blending, which works poorly for monocular depth estimation (see experiments in \cref{sec:ablations}).
+However, predictions on tangent images are recombined per pixel without any alignment or blending, which works poorly for monocular depth estimation (see our experiments in \cref{sec:ablations}).

-Cubemaps have since been generalised to the 20 triangular faces of an icosahedron, which can be unwrapped into 5 rectangles with shared convolution kernels \cite{LeeJYJY2019,ZhangLSC2019,CohenWKW2019}.
+Cubemaps have since been generalised to the 20 triangular faces of an icosahedron, which can be unwrapped into 5 rectangles with shared convolution kernels \cite{LeeJYCY2022,ZhangLSC2019,CohenWKW2019}.
 Distortion-aware convolutions \cite{TatenNT2018,CoorsCG2018,SuG2019,ZhaoZDMJZ2018,FernaFPDCG2020} can directly model the distortions of equirectangular projection.
 Interestingly, this also enables the transfer of models trained on perspective images to equirectangular images without any additional training, but it requires matching angular pixel resolutions.
 Full rotation-equi\-variance can be achieved using spherical convolutions \cite{CohenGKW2018,EstevAMD2018}, but this may not always be desirable as the down direction is usually consistent with gravity.
-These approaches have high memory requirements that make them unsuitable for the high image resolution of 2K$\times$1K we are targeting.
+These approaches have high memory requirements that make them unsuitable for multi-megapixel resolutions.

 \paragraph{360° depth estimation}